Yoonhee-Uni/Apache_Airflow_Udemy/Section6:Databases and Executors.md

    - Save the file.

 2. **Restart Airflow**:
-   - Run the command to restart the Airflow instance and wait for it to become operational.
+   - Run the command to restart the Airflow instance and wait for it to become operational.ㅣ

 3. **Verify the Workers**:
    - Use the command to check your running Docker containers.
 You should now see two workers (`airflow-worker-1` and `airflow-worker-2`).